cdaven/noteexplorer/README.md

 ## Limitations/rules

-NoteExplorer is in many ways inspired by [the ideas behind Zettlr](https://docs.zettlr.com/en/academic/zkn-method/), but should work with other note-taking systems that support Markdown WikiLinks.
+NoteExplorer is in many ways inspired by [the ideas behind Zettlr](https://docs.zettlr.com/en/academic/zkn-method/), but should work with other note-taking systems that support Markdown wikilinks.

 You can create links between notes with this syntax: `[[<label>|<id or filename>#<section>]]`, where both label and section are optional.
 There are two ways to pinpoint other notes in links.